olivier-voutat/BlackStar.Localization/README.md

 # BlackStar.Localization
 Custom Localization for AspNetCore 2.0 (using Microsoft SQL database).
 Can be easily adapted to include other sources.

+A nuget package is available for it (https://www.nuget.org/packages/BlackStar.Localization/1.0.0).

 In AspNet Core, there is a wonderful localization system already available.

 https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization